A Boy Named Goo

-A Boy Named Goo is the fifth studio album by American rock band Goo Goo Dolls, released in 1995 on Warner Bros.
+A Boy Named Goo is the fifth studio album by American rock band Goo Goo Dolls, released in 1995 on Warner Bros. and Metal Blade Records.
 The album was a commercial success, and was certified double-platinum by the RIAA within a year of its release.
 This is the last Goo Goo Dolls album with George Tutuska on drums; he was replaced by Mike Malinin just before the album was released.